5 More ServiceNow Tricks and Hidden Features

 5. ServiceNow Style Guides and System icons

 Although less relevant nowadays with the phaseout of the Content Management application and the decline of Jelly scripting in the system, understanding ServiceNow’s design elements is still a useful skill for designing UI Pages or Macros and other components of the default UI.
-ServiceNow has a couple of older pieces of documentation containing information about a variety of UI components and associated design principles: the ServiceNow Design System and the ServiceNow Styleguide.
-A handy addition to the ServiceNow instance is the Image Picker and Icon Library, which allow you to access system icons that can be referenced in client-side scripts.
+ServiceNow has a couple of older pieces of documentation containing information about a variety of UI components and associated design principles: the ServiceNow Design System and the ServiceNow Style Guide.
+Additional ServiceNow instance additions include the Image Picker and Icon Library.
+These allow you to access system icons that are referenced in client-side scripts.

 To access the Image Picker, navigate to the following URL: https://INSTANCE.service-now.com/image_picker.do